+B04526_03_38.png

 Single or Multi step

 When you create run profiles you have the option to use multi-step profiles.

 You can, for example, create a profile that does import and synchronization, rather than having one profile doing import and then another doing synchronization.
 Initially, we recommend that you only use single-step profiles, as that will give you maximum control to begin with.
 Using only single step profiles, you will also avoid a combined-step problem.